wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 = Main features =

 * Let your customers add a title when writing a product review.
-* Let you customers attach some image when writing a product review.
+* Let you customers attach some image as attachment to the product review.
+* Choose how many files can be appended for a single product review.
 * Add review summary bar with statistics about how many times a rating of 1,2,3,4 or 5 stars was submitted.
 * Customize look and feel.

 For a more detailed list of options and features of the plugin, please look at the [official documentation](http://yithemes.com/docs-plugins/yith-woocommerce-advanced-reviews/ "Yith WooCommerce Advanced Reviews official documentation").

 Discover all the features of the plugin and install it in your theme: the result will be extremely satisfying.

 == Installation ==